sumhah/canvas-dom-engine/README.md

 * Simplest expression support

 ## Tip
-This will take some time to complete
+The project still needs some time to complete